Hermitian structures on a class of quaternionic K\"ahler manifolds

 The quaternionic K\"ahler four-manifolds $(\bar N_1,g^c_1)$, $c\geq 0$, are examples of half conformally-flat Einstein four-manifolds that admit a principal isometric action of a three-dimensional Heisenberg group.
 These have recently been classified in arbitrary signature \cite{CM2021}.
 It turns out that such manifolds are always conformally K\"ahler or conformally para-K\"ahler, in accordance with \Cref{prop:cK}.

-In light of the above, it is natural to ask whether every four-dimensional quaternionic K\"ahler manifold satisfying the hypotheses of \Cref{thm:Hermitian} is conformal to a K\"ahler metric compatible with the integrable almost complex structure $\tilde J_1$.
-In the following, let once again $(\bar{N},g_{\bar{N}},\mc Q)$ be a quaternionic K\"ahler manifold obtained by the HK/QK correspondence from a pseudo-hyper-K\"ahler manifold $(N,g_N,I_1,I_2,I_3)$ endowed with a rotating Killing field $Z$ satisfying $\nabla_Z Z=\psi I_1Z$ for some $\psi\in C^\infty(N)$, so that $\tilde J_1$ is a complex structure on $\bar N$.
+In light of the above, it is natural to ask whether every doubly integrable HK/QK metric is conformal to a K\"ahler metric compatible with the integrable almost complex structure $\tilde J_1$.
+In the rest of this section, we shall show that this is indeed true in dimension four but false in higher dimensions.

+As earlier, our main tool is the twist interpretation of the HK/QK correspondence and our first task is to interpret the conformal Kähler condition on the doubly integrable HK/QK manifold in terms of data on the dual pseudo-hyper-Kähler manifold $(N,g_N,I_1,I_2,I_3)$ endowed with a rotating Killing field $Z$, which we know satisfies $\nabla_Z Z=\psi I_1Z$ for some $\psi\in C^\infty(N)$, thanks to \Cref{thm:Hermitian}.

 Denoting the fundamental two-form associated to the Hermitian structure $(g_{\bar N},\tilde J_1)$ by $\tilde\tau$, the condition that $(g_{\bar N},\tilde J_1)$ is conformally K\"ahler means that there exists a smooth function $\varphi\in C^\infty(\bar N)$ such that $\d\tilde\tau=-\d\varphi\wedge\tilde\tau$.
 Since $\tilde\tau$ is non-degenerate, the fact that $\tilde\tau$ is invariant under the canonical Killing field $X$ implies that the same holds for $\d\varphi$.